inconvergent/differential-mesh-3d/README.md

 ## Prerequisites

-In order for this code to run you must first download and install these two
+In order for this code to run you must first download and install:
-repositories:

 *    `zonemap3d`: https://github.com/inconvergent/zonemap-3d